zhimin-z/Foundation-Model-Leaderboard-Survey/README.md

 ## Contents
 1. **Code**: This repository includes scripts to analyze metadata from FM leaderboards.
 2. **Data**: This repository includes collected metadata from FM leaderboards.
 3. **Results**: This repository includes results and graphs of analyses on FM leaderboards.
+In particular, "Foundation Model Leaderboards.xlsx" contains all the necessary labels throughout our studies.

 ## Citation
 If you find this repository useful, please consider giving us a star :star: and citation: